Payments Timetable, Deposits, Summer Discount, Rent Calculation, Guarantors, Lead Tenant, & Miscellaneous Charges.

 In practice this essentially means:

-3. At the end of the tenancy if you have paid deposit money to us that will have been held by the DPS.
+4. At the end of the tenancy if you have paid a traditional deposit to us that will have been held by the DPS.
 On our instructions they will refund all the money authorised back to the lead tenant.
 It is then the lead tenant’s job to distribute the money onto all the other individuals in the group.
 So, choose someone honest!
 If DPS do need to communicate with your group (unlikely) it is the “lead tenant” they will speak to.

 Miscellaneous Charges